 - Supervisor approval to enroll in ASP

 - $75 non-refundable application fee for new applicants (may be reimbursable)

 IMPORTANT NOTES BEFORE APPLYING

 Available Classes: Applicants can apply to most classes in the MIT Course Catalog (Subject Listing), however certain class restrictions are listed below.
 The list of restricted classes is subject to change at any time.
 Classes may also be restricted to degree students or students in specific programs; please read the class description carefully.

-Sloan (Course 15): Classes that require Sloan Course Bidding are not available to any ASP fellows.
-They appear in the Subject Listing with this message: You must pre-register and participate in Sloan's Course Bidding to take this subject.
+Sloan (Course 15): Sloan School of Management classes that require Sloan Course Bidding are not available to any ASP fellows.
+They appear in the Subject Listing with this icon once the catalog is released for the semester.
+This applies to most Sloan classes.

 Class MAS.863, “How To Make Almost Anything,” is not available to ASP Fellows.